toru34/minority_game/README.md

 ## Minority Game

-Reproduction code (C++) of Minority game.
+C++ Reproduction code of Minority game (MG)[1] and Grand canonical minority game (GCMG)[2].

 ### References
-- D. Challet et al. "Emergence of cooperation and organization in an evolutionary game".
-Physica A. 1997
+[1] D. Challet et al., "Emergence of cooperation and organization in an evolutionary game", Physica A (1997) [2] D. Challet et al., "Stylized facts of financial markets and market crashes in Minority Games", Physica A (2001)
-- R. Savit et al. "Adaptive Competition, Market Efficiency, and Phase Transitions".
-Physical Review Letters.
-1999